bpkleer/typst-modern-acad-cv/lib.typ

 // Function cv-auto-skill: generates a table of skills based on data from a YAML file and multilingual labels.
 It processes skills data to categorize them into "computer," "programs," and "languages" sections, and generates a table with this information.
 The skill levels are represented with icons.
 // see example dbs/skills.toml
 // Arguments:
-// - what: which subfile wanted to plot
+// - what: object with data
-// - metadata: yaml file with paths
+// - multilingual: object with multilingual entries
 // - lang:  language of cv; the language code to use for fetching language-specific fields from the YAML data.
 #let cv-auto-skills(
-  what: "",
-  metadata: (:),
+  what,
+  multilingual,
+  metadata,
   lang: "de"
 ) = {
   // Initialize variables